Molecular-Genetics-Laboratory/bard/README.md

 ```shell
 ~$ python bard.py
 ```
 After making the required changes, hit `OK` to start.
-Alternatvely, hit `Save configuration` to save the configuration file for future use.
+Alternatively, hit `Save configuration` to save the configuration file for future use.

 If you already have a configuration file and would like to view/change/run it, go to `File > Load configuration` in the GUI window.